Želechovice nad Dřevnicí: Transport

-The I/49 road, which connects Zlín with the Czech-Slovak border in Střelná, goes through the municipality.
+The I/49 road, which connects Zlín with the Czech-Slovak border in Střelná, runs through the municipality.

 Želechovice nad Dřevnicí is located on the railway line of regional importance Otrokovice–Vizovice via Zlín.

 The municipality is connected to local public transport network of Zlín and Otrokovice (provider Public transport company Zlín-Otrokovice) with trolleybus.

 Sights

 The main landmark of the municipality is the Church of Saints Peter and Paul.
 It is a late Baroque building from the mid-18th century, which replaced an old Gothic church from the 13th century.